microsoft/PartsUnlimitedMRP/index.md

 There is also a shortened URL avalable for this site which you can use if you wish i.e. <a href="http://aka.ms/pumrplabs" target="_blank"><span style="color: #0066cc;" color="#0066cc">http://aka.ms/pumrplabs</span></a>

-## PartsUnlimitedMRP Application  - Key Features ##
-- Front end service - runs Apache Tomcat and talks to order service
-- Order and Integration service - runs Java and calls MongoDB
-- Integration service - present to integrate with Parts Unlimited Website
-- Includes a Dockerfile and sample publishing profile to publish to a Docker container
-- Includes Azure RM JSON templates and PowerShell automation scripts to easily build and provision your environment

-For the labs based around the PartsUnlimited .NET application see the page <a href="http://microsoft.github.io/PartsUnlimited" target="_blank"><span style="color: #0066cc;" color="#0066cc">http://microsoft.github.io/PartsUnlimited</span></a>.
-It will show you how to use Visual Studio Team Services with a .NET application and is more aligned with Microsoft products, tools and services.

 ## Training and Certification usage

 These labs are used as part of two training paths and certification programs: